yunusparvezkhan/go-c101/README.md

 ```

 #### Methods
-As like other programming languages, Go also has pretty good amount of useful methods.
+As like other programming languages, Go also has a pretty good amount of useful methods.
 I can not mention all of them as I am only learning and taking notes.
-Please checkout the official docs or other popular docs on Go to learn more about methods in Go.
+Please check out the official docs or other popular docs on Go to learn more about methods in Go.